 So, the main worship happens on Maundy Thursday, Good Friday, Holy Saturday, and of course, Easter Sunday.
 During all of these days, there will be masses.
 But they are not necessarily at the same time every year.
 In other words, if you are interested to know when they will be held, you will have to check just before you come.
 Or simply ask someone WHEN you come to Dubrovnik.

-But the main worships are held in the The Assumption Cathedral and in the Saint Vlaho Church (St. Blasius Church).
+But the main worships are held in The Assumption Cathedral and in the Saint Vlaho Church (St. Blasius Church).
 On Good Friday, there is also a procession in the Old Town.
-Since COVID pandemic started, this procession changed.
-Now it depends on the current epidemiological measures which can change from week to week.
-That means that the procession can be a great gathering of many people.
-Or, in the worst-case scenario, it can be the priest with a few people, walking through empty streets.
+The procession can be a great gathering of many people.

 Another interesting thing that you may notice is that in the few days before Easter, church bells usually don’t ring.
 The ringing starts again on Easter as a celebration of Christ’s resurrection.